nopara73/DotNetTor/docs/TorOverTcpProtocol.md

 ## 6. Design Considerations

 Tor sends data in chunks of 512 bytes, called cells, to make it harder for intermediaries to guess exactly how many bytes are being communicated at each step.
-A developer that intends to build an application on top of ToT MAY utilize this information to gain more efficient network usage by aiming the `ContentLength` to be `512 - (1 + 1 + 1 + 255 + 4) = 250` bytes or little fewer bytes.
+A developer that intends to build an application on top of ToT MAY utilize this information to gain more efficient network usage by aiming the `ContentLength` to be minimum around `512 - (1 + 1 + 1 + 4) = 505` bytes minus the `Purpose` bytes.